jsampson07/Summer2025-Portfolio/DSA/README.md

 # 🧠 DS & Algo Integration for Summer 2025 Projects

-This repo complements your Summer 2025 plan by aligning core data structures and algorithms with hands-on projects in OS design, cybersecurity, and software development.
+This repo complements my Summer 2025 plan by aligning core data structures and algorithms with hands-on projects in OS design, cybersecurity, and software development.

 ## 🗂 Structure

-- `checklist.md` — Weekly DS&A challenges with direct connections to your core projects
+- `checklist.md` — Weekly DS&A challenges with direct connections to my core projects
 - `stretch_goals.md` — Bonus topics to explore if ahead or post-summer
 - `README.md` — Overview of the purpose and structure of this supplement

 ## 🔍 Project Context

-You’ll cover:
+I'll cover:

 - xv6 system call and memory allocator development
 - Vulnerability scanning and packet crafting with Python